SiddhantDeshmukh/adventOfCode/2022/notes.md

 I didn't read the exercise right the first time so wasted a bit of time.
 Pretty straightforward in the end, just spent some time trying to formulate the code in a more clever way.
 Also forgot the way Julia indexes arrays.
 Again.
 Like always.

+## Day 9 - Rope Bridge

+I spent a lot of time investigating the maths involved here because I found that interesting.
+Then, about an hour later, I had an epiphany: "My God, is this just Snake?"